Cheesenguyen/edabk_lab_project2/CODE_CONVENTION.md

 - 1 space before end-of-line comments.

 ### F. Argument & Declaration Breaking
-- Left align parameter each line if declaration is long.
+- Left align parameter each line if declaration is long and write on next line after function name.
 - Do not force all arguments onto next lines.

 ### G. Brace Wrapping
-- { on line after case.
+- { on next line after case.
-- { on line after struct, union, enum, extern, function, control (if, while, ...).
+- { on next line after struct, union, enum, extern, function, control (if, while, ...).
 - Indent for { } blocks.
 - Insert empty line if block is empty (empty function/struct/namespace).